TIME TO TREAT FOR EMERALD ASH BORER

 Wild Violets and Creeping Charlie (also called Ground Ivy) are two of the meanest weeds in Kansas City, and it’s not unusual for these troublemakers to hang out together.

-A WILD VIOLET AND CREEPING CHARLIE PEP TALK
+ABOUT WILD VIOLETS AND CREEPING CHARLIE

 Anyone who has a fescue lawn knows this is the time of year when it grows fast- as in REALLY FAST between now and around mid-May in normal years.
 This means we should mow more often than the typical once a week on Saturday morning.
 Mowing every 4-5 days is better for this grass until growth slows as we move into summer.
 Remember to keep the blade sharp and don’t mow when the grass is wet.